proxiee/circle_to_search_extension/README.md

 ### Privacy & Security
 - Content processing happens locally when possible
 - No data stored without user consent
+- API keys are kept secure and not committed to git
+- `.env` and `config.js` files are ignored by version control
-- Optional external API integration
+- Secure communication with Google Gemini AI API
-- Transparent data usage policies

 ## Development